 I typically serve Cider-braised Cabbage and Apples in the autumn and winter when these foods are available in abundance.
 I often pair the dish with broiled sausage and roasted root vegetables with fresh herbs.
-This recipe calls for ghee (clarified butter popular in Indian cooking), though you can substitute pasture-raised lard if you like.
+This recipe calls for ghee (clarified butter popular in Indian cooking, that is available here, though you can substitute pasture-raised lard (available here).

 - 1 1/2 cups sweet apple cider